Fine-Tuning the Odds in Bayesian Networks: Introduction

-\emph{This paper aims to extend the spectrum of parameter synthesis techniques for parametric BNs, i.e., BNs in which arbitrary many CPTs may contain symbolic probabilities, with state-of-the-art and recently developed techniques for parametric MCs.} Consider the BN adapted from \cite{DBLP:books/daglib/0024906} depicted below.
-The probability of a cow being pregnant given both tests are negative is about $0.45$.
-Assume the farmer wants to replace both tests such that this false-positive error is below $0.2$.
-Fig.~\ref{motiv-red-green} (left) indicates the corresponding pBN while (right) shows the synthesized values of the parameters $p$ and $q$ (the false-negative probabilities for the new urine and blood tests) using pMC techniques~\cite{DBLP:conf/atva/QuatmannD0JK16} such that the farmer's constraint is satisfied (green) or not (red).
 Let us highlight a few issues: we can treat parameter space partitionings that go beyond rectangular shapes, and we support multiple, possibly dependent, parameters (not illustrated in our example).
 Thanks to approximate techniques such as parameter lifting\cite{DBLP:conf/atva/QuatmannD0JK16}, the entire parameter space can be split into safe, unsafe, and --- by some approximation factor --- unknown regions.
 This provides useful information: if it is not possible to find urine and blood tests of a certain quality, are alternatives fine too?
 Parameter tuning~\cite{DBLP:journals/jair/ChanD02} for pBNs finds parameter values that are at a minimal distance to the original values in the BN.
-For the pregnancy test example, the BN sensitivity tool SamIam suggests changing the false-negative probability of the urine test ($p$) from $0.36$ to $0.110456$; or changing the false-negative probability of the blood test ($q$) from $0.27$ to $0.082842$.\footnote{When it comes to \emph{multiple parameter suggestions}, SamIam suggests $p=0.120097$ or $q=0.089892$.} Interestingly, if the parameters occur in multiple CPTs, the constraint can be satisfied with a smaller deviation from the original parameter values.
+For our example, the BN sensitivity tool SamIam suggests changing the false-negative probability of the urine test ($p$) from $0.36$ to $0.110456$; or changing the false-negative probability of the blood test ($q$) from $0.27$ to $0.082842$.\footnote{When it comes to \emph{multiple parameter suggestions}, SamIam suggests $p=0.120097$ or $q=0.089892$.} Interestingly, if the parameters occur in multiple CPTs, the constraint can be satisfied with a smaller deviation from the original parameter values.
 Other recent work \cite{DBLP:conf/ictac/BartocciKS20} focuses on obtaining symbolic functions for pBN-related problems such as sensitivity analysis.
 Note that pBNs are similar to constrained BNs~\cite{DBLP:journals/corr/BeaumontH17} that focus on logical semantics rather than synthesis algorithms and tools as we do.

 We treat the theoretical foundations of exploiting pMC techniques for various synthesis questions on pBNs, present a prototypical tool that is built on top of the probabilistic model checker Storm~\cite{DBLP:conf/cav/DehnertJK017} and the pMC analysis tool Prophesy~\cite{DBLP:conf/cav/DehnertJJCVBKA15}, and provide experimental results that reveal: \begin{itemize} \item pMC techniques are competitive to most common functions with the pBN tools SamIam and Bayesserver\footnote{We do not consider tools such as~\cite{DBLP:journals/aes/ToloPB18} for sensitivity analysis of Credal networks.}. \item pMC techniques are well-applicable to general pBNs, in particular by allowing parameter dependencies. \item Approximate parameter space partitioning is effective for parameter tuning e.g., ratio, difference, and minimal change problems. \end{itemize}